 - First of all, you must submit your complaint to your landlord.

-- If that does not resolve the problem, you can submit your complaint to the landlord’s complaints committee.
-Most housing corporations have one.
+- If that does not resolve the problem, you can submit your complaint to the landlord’s complaints committee and / or the municipal reporting point.

 - If this does not resolve things, you may be able to bring your complaint before the Rent Tribunal (Huurcommissie).